-Each participant was given an image of a door and invited to consider what opportunities await them on the other side.
+Each workshop offers thought provoking prompts.
+In the first workshop, each participant was given an image of a door and invited to consider what opportunities await them on the other side.

 Pictured above was my door where I used a craft knife to cut it open and collaged in images and words from a copy of Happinez Magazine.

 Each workshop offers ideas for creative list making.
 Here I covered a couple more pages again using gorgeous images from the Happinez Magazine.
 The gold stars, which participants were given in the first workshop, were a perfect embellishment.
 The quote about Feng Shui was a cool find as it gave me another perspective on my word-for-the-year, flow.
 I’ve been doing some intense clutter clearing and feeling the positive effect of life energy flowing so this quote spoke to me.

 Some participants used their gold stars like bullet points and created spaces in their journals to return and write lists of possibilities.

 The colorful “chakra cookies” are whimsical spots for making a list of the projects that I’m working on.